Home » Archive by category "Race News" (Page 2)

 Finish Hour

-For sub 24 hour finishers completing the survey, 40 out of 93 (55%) finished in the 23rd hour of the race to get a silver buckle.
-In the last two hours of the race, there were 117 (38%) finishers.
-The busiest times on the track are typically between 4-5 AM and 9-11 AM on Sunday morning and 2022 proved no different.
+For sub 24 hour finishers completing the survey, 36 out of 110 (33%) finished in the 23rd hour of the race to get a silver buckle.
+This was slightly less than in the past couple of years most likely due to the cooler temperature which allowed for faster finish times.
+In the last two hours of the race, there were 121 (37%) finishers.
+The busiest times on the track are typically between 4-5 AM and 9-11 AM on Sunday morning and 2023 proved no different.

-The hot temperatures in this year’s race definitely attributed to the finish rate of 79.6%.
+Despite the high country snow at the beginning of the race, the cool temperatures in this year’s race definitely attributed to the finish rate of 86.5%.

 Shoes

-Again Hoka was the most popular shoe (42.8%) for all finishers with Altra in second place with 19.7% and Salomon in third (8.3%).
-The rankings switched for second and third place with the sub-24 hour finishers.
-We acknowledge some runners did plan to change shoes during the race and may have changed to a different brand so we asked that they provide the brand they planned to start the race wearing.
+Again Hoka was the most popular shoe (38.2%) for all finishers with Altra in second place with 17.6% and Salomon in third (10.1%).
+The rankings stayed the same for the sub-24 hour finishers.
+Hoka has been the top brand in the survey since it started in 2014.
+We acknowledge some runners did plan to change shoes during the race and may have changed to a different brand so we asked that they provide the brand they planned on using most of the race.

 Socks

-Injinji was just barely the favorite over Drymax for the most popular sock choice for finishers.
-And it was Drymax over Injinji for the sub-24 hour finishers.
+Injinji is now the strong favorite for all finishers with Drymax coming in second again.
 The “other” category was quite large this year and runners seem to like a large variety of socks.

 Paid Coaching Services

-31% of the runners use a paid coaching service overall.
-Sub-24 hour finishers were slightly less likely to use a coach.
-And as a continuing trend, 48% of the DNF runners used a coaching service.
+36% of the runners use a paid coaching service overall.
+Sub-24 hour finishers have fully embraced coaching now and nearly half (47%) use a coach.

 Memorial Weekend Training Camp

 The training camp held on Memorial Weekend is a great weekend to get on the course for those running, supporting or spectating the race.
-Only a third of the runners in the survey attended the camp.
+Attendance is up with 40% of finishers now attending the weekend.
 However, attending camp does not seem to decrease the chance of a DNF as 40% of the runners who did not complete the race were at the training camp.

 Lighting